Project and Filter Pushdown

 where c_id =20;

-The storage node only returns the result of c_balance + c_ytd_payment to the computing node.
+The storage node only returns the results of c_balance and c_ytd_payment to the computing node.

 2.3 Benefits of Sharding

-Storage nodes perform read and project operations on data, reducing the workload of computing nodes (lower CPU and memory consumption).
+Storage nodes perform data reading and projection operations, reducing the load on compute nodes (less CPU and memory consumption).

-Data is distributed across different storage nodes, facilitating the system's ability to flexibly extend IO capacity and avoid IO hotspots.
+Data is distributed across different storage nodes, facilitating the system's elastic scaling of IO capabilities and avoiding IO hotspot contention.

-Project and filter operations reduce the range of data block reads and writes, improving query efficiency.
+Projection and filtering operations, by reducing the range of data block reads and writes, can improve query efficiency.

 3. Performance Comparison